Simple tools for sleep, recovery, and the busy mind.

 03

-One poor night can feel discouraging — but it does not always decide the entire next day.
-Dr. Ayan's sleep frameworks address the tendency to catastrophise after a bad night and work toward a more balanced, less fear-driven response to disruption.
+One poor night can feel discouraging.
+But it does not always decide the entire next day.
+Ayan’s sleep frameworks directly address the tendency to catastrophise after a bad night and work toward a more balanced, less fear-driven response to sleep disruption.

 01